 The district offers a variety of Focus Programs in elementary and/or secondary schools in the district.
 These programs are listed on the district website and registration takes place at the individual school level.
+In order to enhance accessibility and greater choice for students, the Board is committed to offering district specialty and career programs in secondary schools in various geographic regions.

-B. PROCESS FOR A PROGRAM THAT IS INITIATED BY THE COMMUNITY
+B. COMMUNITY-INITIATED PROGRAMSPROCESS FOR A PROGRAM THAT IS INITIATED BY THE COMMUNITY

-The Board may support new community-initiated educational programs which bring a particular educational emphasis to student talents or to particular student needs, within the parameters of provincially prescribed and/or locally developed curriculum.
+The Board may support new\community-initiated educational programs which bring a particular educational emphasis to student talents or to particular student needs, within the parameters of provincially prescribed and/or locally developed curriculum.
 The process for submitting proposals for such programs is outlined in Regulation 8320.1.